medvedevgroup/SibeliaZ/README.md

 like different strains of the same species.
 The tool is designed for the datasets with the distance from a leaf to the most recent common ancestor not exceeding 0.085 substitutions per site, or 9 PAM units.
-It can be used for more divergent datasets, but it will have worse recall of divergent blocks.
+It can be used for more divergent datasets, but it will have worse recall of the divergent blocks.

 Difference between Sibelia and SibeliaZ
 =======================================